 Alexandra Zizmor

 Chicago-based artist Alexandra Zizmor creates contemporary portraits that explore themes of societal norms, identity, and gender.
 Her subjects range from family and friends to mythical heroes and villains, providing a rich and diverse narrative.
-Influenced by the stylistic elements of Fauvism and Pop Art, her paintings feature simplified drawing, flattened forms, bold colors, and a strong economy of line.
+Influenced by the stylistic elements of Pop Art, her paintings are characterized by flattened forms, saturated colors, and graphic lines.

 For Zizmor, art serves as a powerful medium for storytelling and social critique.
-Her portraits, characterized by decorative mask-like visages with blank gazes, challenge the societal norms that confine people to static, unchanging appearances and portray them as passive objects to be observed and judged.
+Her portraits, characterized by decorative mask-like visages with blank gazes, serve as metaphors for the performances each of us stage every day as individuals.
 Her work invites viewers to reflect on the social pressures that hinder the natural ebb and flow of human experience.